microsoft/live-share/docs/use/vscode.md

 ### Detaching and reattaching

 As a guest, you may wish to stop debugging temporarily.
-Fortunatley, you can simply click the "stop" icon in the debug toolbar to detatch the debugger without affecting the host or other guests.
+Fortunately, you can simply click the "stop" icon in the debug toolbar to detach the debugger without affecting the host or other guests.

 ![VS Code debugger stop button](../media/vscode-debug-stop.png)